germs-lab/Dev/GraphlanInput/README.md

 # Graplan

-Graplan is a program that help you draw a tree.
+Graplan is a program that help you to draw a tree.
 [Here is the Graplan website](http://segatalab.cibio.unitn.it/tools/graphlan/).
 You can download the program [here](https://bitbucket.org/nsegata/graphlan/src/c93d0d3739e6?at=default).
 To download and install

 ```